Monkey Forest: Exploring Ubud’s Sanctuary

 Two monkeys preening in Ubud Sanctuary Bali

-I arrived at the Monkey Forest in Ubud after a lot of talk about how it was an essential to visit.
+I arrived at the Monkey Forest in Ubud after a lot of talk about how it was essential to visit.
 I had been travelling with family and we all had agreed to meet at 4:30 outside the entrance so we could explore together.
-A group of us had spent the morning exploring Ubud by Quadbike as well as a coffee tasting session on a plantation that morning.
+A group of us had spent the morning exploring Ubud by Quadbike as well as a coffee-tasting session on a plantation that morning.
 But still full of energy we were keen to get out on our feet and see the Monkeys.

 The last entrance for the Monkey Forest is 5pm.
 By 5:15 the remaining two of our party had still not arrived.
 By 5:30 they eventually turned up but the Sanctuary had closed.
 So I wouldn’t be visiting the Forest, well at least not today anyway.
 I had one more full day left in Ubud which had been heavily planned, but our ride to Seminyak wasn’t until 12:30 on the day I left.
 So we decided to go early in the morning and be one of the first to arrive.